maravandermeulen/heritability-social-brain/data/README.md

 # Data

-*This folder contains all data (derived from the raw dataset) that are necessary to reproduce the study's results*
+*This folder contains three datafiles (derived from the raw dataset) that are necessary to reproduce the study's results*

 ---